 EE has a crap website blocking system that keeps turning itself on even when you go through the official process of getting it turned off

 28th March 2015

 EE's new content filtering system doesn't work properly.
-No matter how many times someone over 18, tries to switch OFF the filtering system in full, either via the EE iPhone App, via proof of age/ID in an EE store, or directly with EE Customer Services
+No matter how many times someone over 18, tries to switch OFF the filtering system in full, either via the EE iPhone App, via proof of age/ID in an EE store, or directly with EE Customer

-themselves, the Filtering almost always switches itself back ON again.
+Services themselves, the Filtering almost always switches itself back ON again.

 Sometimes this happens within a few minutes, and sometimes a few hours.
 Occasionally, it won't come on again, for 24 hours, if you are lucky.
-Sadly, EE know about this problem, as it's been happening for many months now, and it's a common issue that
+Sadly, EE know about this problem, as it's been happening for many months now, and it's a common issue

-local arthouse cinema's website, etc.
+, like my local arthouse cinema's website, etc.